-There are three types of tenses past, present, and future that can be further divided into Simple Tense, Continuous Tense, Perfect Tense & Perfect Continuous Tense.
+There are three types of tenses past, present, and future which can be further divided into Simple Tense, Continuous Tense, Perfect Tense & Perfect Continuous Tense.

 shall/ will + be + verb + ing is the correct formula for future continuous tense rule.

 In the present tense, the task should be completed in a certain time frame.

 According to the tenses rules, future simple tense should be used in predictions.